israelbrian/learning-robocorp/automation-level01/README.md

 I'm folowing the Oficial documentation of Roborcorp.

 in progress ✍️:
-Automation Certification Level 1 - Downloading the Excel file 7/13 ⌛
+Automation Certification Level 1 - Using Excel data to fill in the form 8/13 ⌛

 next goal 🎯:
 Automation Certification Level 2